trekkie4life/trekkie4life.github.io/source/_posts/2014-01-31-phase-1-week-1-day-4-games.markdown

 ||=
 ```

 tests left argument for truthiness, if nil or false will overwrite it with right argument.
 In the example below, if a is nil or false, it is assigned the value 3

 ```ruby
 a||=3

 a|| a=3
 ```
+**11:35pm - Depart**
+>Smart data structures and dumb code works a lot better than the other way around.
+- Eric S. Raymond